 Holiday Pies: Sweet & Savory presented by Liz Barbour — Making pies isn’t as hard as you might think!
 Club favorite chef Liz Barbour will talk about the history of pies, how to make tender, flaky crusts, and what sweet and savory fillings to use.
 Recipes will be provided in advance for those who wish to bake along with Liz.
 (Online event)

 Watch Party: The Life and Gardens of Beatrix Farrand followed by Q&A with filmmaker Karyl Evans — Beatrix Farrand was responsible for some of the most celebrated gardens in the United States and helped create a distinctive American voice in landscape architecture.
 Together we’ll watch an award-winning film about her life, followed by a live Q & A with the filmmaker.
 (Online event)

-Armchair Travel with Garden Club Members — Sit back and enjoy trip photos and commentary as we travel by armchair to the Netherlands, Cape Cod, Concord, Massachusetts, and across the United States with garden club members Joan Poltack, Marti Warren, Barbara Williams, and Lee Ann Carvalho.
+Armchair Travel with Garden Club Members — Sit back and enjoy trip photos and commentary as we travel by armchair to the Netherlands, Cape Cod, and Concord, Massachusetts with garden club members Joan Poltack, Marti Warren, and Barbara Williams.
 (Online event)

 April 22 — Special Evening Program